 Easily the darkest, most curious address on this one block length of Moulton Street was this shabby, misplaced Victorian, and the scraggly birch-like tree it was hiding behind.
 The place rotted across from some Lombard storefronts’ backsides and a couple of rear offices, none of which ever showed any signs of life.
 A grimy single story house better suited to west Petaluma sat blue-gray and fading between a boxy new apartment building and nondescript over garage flat.

 Torn, water-stained drapes fully covered the Vicky’s front windows, with several odd little tribal figurines left tipsy on one’s inner sill.
 Its solid windowless front door, a few rotting steps up, bore three deadbolt locks, which raised the question of whether nefarious drugs or worse were going down in there, or the place was simply tied up in some drawn-out probate litigation, while its tasseled gingerbread trim and sagging festoons wore further away.
 Still, it was a house with which I was a bit too familiar.

 Tonight, however, the issue was more felonious than that, at least as far as I could see in hasty passing.
-Down on a short concrete apron leading to the house’s useless garage door, in a dip strewn with doggy bags, crushed cigarette packs, shattered beer bottles and dried hurl, beside a large rotted flower box, lay the splayed body of a lifeless young woman, face down and away.
-Squad car flashers and spotlights revealed an aquamarine rinse-haired figure in splashy sun dress and strappy platform sandals.
+Down on a short concrete apron leading to the house’s useless garage door, in a dip strewn with doggy bags, crushed cigarette packs, shattered beer bottles and dried hurl, beside a large rotted flower box, appeared to lay the splayed body of a lifeless young woman, face down and away.
+Squad car flashers and spotlights revealed a shadowy figure wrapped in splashy aquamarine.